 As soon as January 1st starts creeping up, it’s a reminder that the year has ended and a new one is just about to begin.
 It’s a great opportunity to set a resolution (no matter how cliche it might feel) and commit to doing something differently—and better—in the new year.

->

-> One of the most popular resolutions of all time continues to be creating better saving and spending habits.
+One of the most popular resolutions of all time continues to be creating better money making, saving and spending habits.
+If you do run short, My Canada Payday has you covered, but if you can avoid running short to being with how much better off would you be?
 Learning how to improve your personal finances is not only an admirable goal, but it’s a smart one: saving money can help you accomplish some pretty impressive things, like buying a home, paying for your education, or finally trading in your rustbucket for a newer, more reliable car.

->

-> It’s a common mistake to tell yourself that you’ll put whatever money you have left at the end of the month towards your savings account.
+It’s a common mistake to tell yourself that you’ll put whatever money you have left at the end of the month towards your savings account.
 And in some ways, it makes sense: because at the end of the month, you’ll have all your bills paid off and you’ll know exactly how much you can put away, right?

 Wrong.
 Keeping that money in your checking account throughout the month is a recipe for overspending and failing to meet your savings goals.
 And as the days go by, you are much more apt to look at your bank account and see only the amount that you can spend, completely forgetting to factor in the money you should save.